 7. Recognize your limitations

 You are (probably) not a mental health care expert, and it's important for you to acknowledge that and recognize when your friend needs help from a professional.
 That said, you can support them through the process.
 If they need to go see a counsellor, maybe make the appointment for them or go with them.
-In Halifax, you can go to a walk-in counselling appointment at the Health and Wellness Centre on the 2nd floor of LeMarchant Place.
-Or visit the Stay Connected mental health peer support workers in the DSU Wellness Room (check the website for updated hours).
-In Truro, you can make an appointment or drop by Health Services in the Dairy Building.
+In Halifax, you can go to a same-day counselling appointment at the Health and Wellness Centre on the 2nd floor of LeMarchant Place.
+Or speak with the Stay Connected mental health peer support workers virtually or in the DSU Wellness Room (check the website for updated hours).
+In Truro, you can make an appointment to drop by Health Services in the Dairy Building.